Andy-Baba/video-poker/README.md

 # video-poker
-A very old project I was working around 1999
+A very old project I was working on around 1999.
+It is a simple video poker game with a very basic GUI written in Borland C and workd on DOS based systems.